orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

 While on the bike; Likely the only way to approach such a problem is by altering one's own cognition; but that has obvious detremental consequences; and likely only possible once human cognition, or the functioning of the brain is understood.
 Even in the perception of framing it as a cognition to a soul, this for science means the same thing, if it can interact with the brain, it is observable and linked and might as well be a physical thing to us.
 Possible notion that the way /sequence of interactions is relevant for having this.

----

-only thing that nakes it a partial function is it it's a step of the function

-construct sounds from light